What is the quorum for a school governor meeting?

 Can a governor be paid for loss of earnings?

-In maintained schools expenses cannot cover a loss of earnings, for example paying a governor because they have to miss a work shift to attend a board meeting.
+In maintained schools expenses cannot cover a loss of earnings, for example paying a governor because they have to miss work to attend a board meeting.

 The DfE Maintained Schools Governance Guide says that allowances “do not include loss of earnings for attending meetings”.